pjtunstall/0-shell/README.md

 ## Regarding the name

-Rust's build tool, Cargo, doesn't allow a package name to begin with a numeral, hence the package is called `zero-shell`.
-For all other purposes, the name is `0-shell`, as required by the brief.
-When you build the project, either with `cargo run` (to build and run in one step) or `cargo build` (to build only) or `cargo build --release` (to build in release mode), the binary will be named `0-shell`.
+The root directory and repo are named `0-shell`, as required by the brief.
+Rust's build tool, Cargo, doesn't allow a package name to begin with a numeral, hence the package is called `zero-shell` and the lib and bin crates `zero_shell` according to Rust convention.
+When you build the project, either with `cargo run` (to build and run in one step) or `cargo build` (to build only) or `cargo build --release` (to build in release mode), a build script will rename the binary to `0_shell`.
+It insists on the underscore.
+I gather this makes the name more broadly compatible across operating systems, so I've decided not not process it further (e.g. using a Cargo extension shell script or build system like `make`).

 ## Testing